Work With Me

 How long does coaching typically last?

 It depends on what you're working on.
-Some people work with me for 3 months on a specific challenge; others for 6 months or longer on something bigger.
-A single Leadership Session or ELI debrief can also stand alone if you want to start smaller and see how it feels.
+Some people work with me for 3 months, others 12 months+.
+A single ELI Assessment + Debrief can also stand alone if you want to start smaller and see how it feels.
 We'll figure out the right structure together in our first conversation.

 Do I need to have a clear goal before we start?